-- available wind turbine technology.
-Permission is sought for a 30 year operating period from commissioning. - 50mW battery storage facility composed of a compound containing storage containers.
-This would be located near the main substation location. - Each turbine will sit upon a circular concrete foundation pad 22-29m in diameter. - Each turbine location will have a crane and vehicle hardstanding at its base. - Existing access tracks will be used into the site from the Berryburn site entrance but additional access tracks will be formed throughout the site - Erection of three internal substations (two configuration options have been included in the application) - Control buildings which would link to the 275kV grid line to the north west of the site.
-One of the control buildings would host welfare facilities would be located within the chosen main substation compound location and be served by a private water supply and a private septic tank. - A transformer kiosk/building may be positioned at the base of each turbine and measure 4m x 6.25m x 3.6m and have a flat roof. - Up to 11 new borrow pits are proposed across the site. - A site entrance compound and up to 5 temporary construction compounds and construction signage. - Construction hours anticipated to be between 07:00 to 19:00 Monday to Friday and 07:00 to 16:00 on Saturdays.
-Other working outwith these periods, for tasks such as abnormal load deliveries or concrete delivery would require the prior approval of Moray Council. - Up to 6 permanent anemometer lattice masts, ranging in height from 93.5-112m in height.
-Details are submitted for both permanent and temporary designs of anemometers which may be erected. - Substantial compensatory planting, tree felling and re-stocking proposed. - A micro-siting allowance of 50m for the turbines and site infrastructure is sought.
+- Permission is sought for a 35 year operating period from commissioning. - Each turbine will sit upon a circular concrete foundation pad 26m in diameter. - Each turbine location will have a crane and vehicle hardstanding at its base. - Existing access tracks will be used from the Rothes I & II site entrance but additional access tracks will be formed throughout the site. - 2 new control buildings would link to the cable network within the site and also host welfare facilities served by a private water supply and a private septic tank.
+Each building is 10m wide, 20m long and 6m to ridge level. - One or possibly two transformer housing may be positioned at the base of each turbine and measure 3x3x3m and have a shallow pitched roof.
+These metallic structures will be dark green in colour. - Beyond the use of existing tracks 13.6km of new tracks will be formed and also 5.3km of upgraded access tracks. - Up to 6 new borrow pits are proposed across the site. - 2 temporary construction compounds and construction signage will be provided on site for an anticipated construction period of 18 months. - Construction hours have not been specified by applicant but are anticipated to be between Monday to Saturdays.
+Other working outwith these periods, would be subject to specific agreement with the relevant consenting authority. - Existing permanent anemometer masts in place will be used for wind monitoring, with no new masts proposed. - Proposed new storage/workshop shed near existing Rothes I & II compound at the west side of Rothes II windfarm will measure 12.8m wide, 19m long, 5.7m to eaves level and 8.3m to ridge level (pitched roof). - Substantial compensatory planting, tree felling and re-stocking proposed.
+Whilst the specific compensatory planting details are not provided an area is identified for possibly compensatory planting. - A micro-siting allowance of 50m for the turbines and site infrastructure is sought.